 How Do You Qualify for DME Tax Deduction?

 Wheelchair users who have purchased an accessible vehicle from Ability Center this year may qualify for a federal medical expense tax deduction.
-To qualify, you need a letter or prescription from a medical professional that details how a wheelchair van is medically necessary for transportation.
+To qualify, you need a letter or prescription from a medical professional that details how a wheelchair van is medically necessary for the transportation.
 You must also fill out Schedule A under the IRS form 1040 to calculate your itemized deductions.

 Keep in mind the same letter may be used to exempt your wheelchair van or other mobility equipment from state and local sales taxes.
 Contact your local Ability Center dealer with any questions.
 A Mobility Specialist will be able to provide you with a copy of the modification costs that you can use when filing your year-end taxes.